SeaQL/seaql.github.io/Blog/blog/2022-08-12-3k-github-stars.md

 ## Contributors

-Many new features are actually proposed by and implemented by the community.
-We want to take this chance to thank all of our contributors!
+Many features and enhancements are actually proposed and implemented by the community.
+We want to take this chance to thank all our contributors!

 <div class="row">
     <div class="col col--12">